saulrichardson/solstice/architecture_analysis.md

-# Fact-Check Pipeline Architecture Analysis
+# Fact-Check Pipeline Architecture Analysis (OUTDATED)

+**⚠️ Note: This document describes the OLD monolithic architecture.
+The system has been refactored to use an agent-based pipeline.
+See `src/fact_check/docs/ARCHITECTURE.md` for the current architecture.**

 ## Current Structure